jagprog5/choose/readme.md

 # Sorting and Uniqueness

-choose allows for lexicographical comparison and **user defined** comparison between tokens.
+choose allows for lexicographical comparison between tokens.
 Using this comparison, it can apply sorting and uniqueness.

 For example, this command sorts the input and leaves only unique entries: